HameedAdagun/CT421-Project2-Graph-Colouring/README.md

 it has.
 The idea behind this was that nodes with lower degrees are less likely to create another conflict with another neighbor.

+# Experiments and Results
+The experiments and the results can be found in the jupyter notebook.